 - Add remaining oil and whisk the bottom of the pan to remove brown bits.
 Add onions, carrots, and potatoes.
 Cook for 2-3 minutes, making sure not to burn.
 Add the garlic.
 Turn off saute mode.

-- Add beef stock, tomato sauce, worcestershire sauce, salt and pepper.
+- Add beef stock, tomato sauce, tomato juice, worcestershire sauce, salt and pepper.
 Return beef to the pot.
 Mix well.

 - Lock the lid and set the valve to sealing.
 Press the stew button, or set to pressure cook for 35 minutes.
 Allow the steam to release naturally.